 And while forward-thinking hotels have long upped the local vibe by stocking their bars with local microbrews, that trend is moving into the gift shop, as well.
 For example, the Hyatt Regency Minneapolis' on-site market highlights Minnesota-made food and beverage products ranging from St. Croix chocolates to Caves of Faribault cheeses to Minneapolis' own Joia Natural sodas.

 "It has nothing to do with differentiation," said Kimpton's Inserra.
 "It's really about doing what's right."
-Taking the lead

 Doing what's right is what spurred Suomi and other hotel and design industry leaders to conduct the first-ever Futuregreen Hospitality Forum in New York last June.
 The group, whose leadership also includes Gatzke and Forrest Perkins' Stephen Perkins, counts executives with Wyndham Worldwide and Affinia Hotels among its delegates.
 The group, which specifically stressed the environmental benefits of sourcing hotels' interior design components within a 500-mile radius of the property, meets again this May.